 Pest or disease/ Amount of Material product per acre Comments/Reentry interval/Preharvest interval (PHI) Aphids Actara 3-4 oz Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-3-day PHI.
+3-day PHI .
 Assail 30SG 2.5-5.3 oz Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-1-day PHI.
-Diazinon 50W 1 lb For bee safety, do not apply to bloom or within 5 days of introducing bees.
-Do not apply more than once per season.
+1-day PHI .
+Diazinon 50W 1 lb For bee safety, do not apply to bloom or within 5 days of introducing bees Do not apply more than once per season.
 5-day reentry.
-7-day PHI.
+7-day PHI .
 Esteem 35WP 5 oz Aphids do not appear on label, but application is legal and may be effective.
-Avoid direct application and/or spray drift to bee hives.
+Avoid direct application and/or spray drift to beehives.
 12-hour reentry.
-7-day PHI.
+7-day PHI .
 M-Pede 2 gal Insecticidal soap.
+Other brands available.
 Apply as full cover spray, 2 gal/100 gal water.
 Repeat applications are likely to be necessary.
 Approved for organic production.
 12-hour reentry.
-0-day PHI.
+0-day PHI .
 Malathion 57EC or Malathion 8 Aquamul 1.5 pt 1 pt Aphids do not appear on label, but application is legal and effective.
 Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-1-day PHI.
-Neem (Aza-Direct, Neemix) Refer to label for rate, use pattern, and precautions.
-Most formulations of azadirachtin (neem) are approved for organic production.
+1-day PH Neem (Aza-Direct, Neemix) Refer to label for rate, use pattern, and precautions.
+These, and most other brands of azadirachtin (neem), are approved for organic production.
 Platinum 5-12 fl oz Applied to the soil and translocated to the leaves.
 12-hour reentry.
-75-day PHI.
-Provado 1.6F 3-4 fl oz Toxic to bees; do not apply if bees are foraging in the area.
+5-day PHI Provado 1.6F 3-4 fl oz Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-3-day PHI.
-Cherry fruitworm Avaunt 3-6 oz Toxic to bees; do not apply when bloom is present.
+3-day PHI .
+Cherry fruitworm Altacor 3.0-4.5 oz Cherry fruitworm does not appear on label, but application is legal and may be effective.
+4-hour reentry.
+1-day PHI .
+Avaunt 3-6 oz Toxic to bees; do not apply when bloom is present.
 12-hour reentry.
 7-day PHI.
 Confirm 2F 1 pt Apply at early egg hatch.
 4-hour reentry.
 14-day PHI.
 Danitol 10-16 fl oz Restricted use pesticide.
-Toxic to bees; do not apply when bees are present.
-24-hour reentry.
-3-day PHI.
+Toxic to bees; do not apply when bees are present 24-hour reentry.
+3-day PHI .
 Delegate WG 3-6 oz Do not apply more than a total of 19.5 oz/season.
 Toxic to bees; do not apply when bloom is present.
 4-hour reentry.
-3-day PHI.
-Diazinon 50W 1 lb For bee safety, do not apply to bloom or within 5 days of introducing bees.
-5-day reentry.
+3-day PHI .
+Diazinon 50W 1 lb For bee safety, do not apply to bloom or within 5 days of introducing bees 5-day reentry.
 7-day PHI .
 Entrust 1.25-2 oz Approved for organic production.
-Toxic to bees exposed to treatmen for 3 hours following treatment.
+Toxic to bees exposed to treatment for 3 hours following treatment.
 4-hour reentry.
-3-day PHI.
-Esteem 35WP 5 oz Avoid direct application and/or spray drift to bee hives.
+3-day PHI .
+Esteem 35WP 5 oz Avoid direct application and/or spray drift to beehives.
 12-hour reentry.
 7-day PHI .
 Intrepid 2F 10-16 fl oz Apply at early egg hatch.
 4-hour reentry.
 7-day PHI.
 Lannate LV 1.5-3 pt Restricted use pesticide.
-For bee safety, do not apply within 5 days o pollination.
+For bee safety, do not apply within 5 days of pollination.
 2-day reentry.
 3-day PHI .
 Malathion 57EC or Malathion 8 Aquamul 1.5 pt 1 pt Highly toxic to bees; avoid application when bees are present.
 12-hour reentry.
-1-day PHI.
+1-day PHI .
 Sevin XLR Plus 1-2 qt For bee safety, do not apply within 5 days of pollination.
 12-hour reentry.
-7-day PHI.
+7-day PHI .
 Success 4-6 fl oz Toxic to bees exposed to treatment for 3 hours following treatment.
 4-hour reentry.
-3-day PHI.
+3-day PHI .